-See the "Dependent Verification" section in this SPD for more information.
+See DEPENDENT VALIDATION-VERIFYING ELIGIBLE DEPENDENTS in this SPD for more information.

 Elective Surgery - means a surgical procedure which is scheduled at the patient's convenience without endangering the patient's life or without causing serious impairment to the patient's normal body functions.